TitasKu/help/docs/five-steps-to-success.md

 # Five Steps to Success

-There are five major steps to getting started with the Intempt Platform.
+There are five major steps to getting started with Intempt Platform.
 Follow these steps through to completion to create, test, and launch your own Personalization in your app.

 Step          | Description   | Skillset      | Approx Duration
 ------------- | ------------- | ------------- | -------------